johnbamberg/johnbamberg.github.io/publications.md

 ## To appear

 - Partial linear spaces with a rank 3 affine primitive group of automorphisms,
+Proceedings of the London Mathematical Society,
 with Alice Devillers, Joanna B. Fawcett, Cheryl E. Praeger.
-- Pseudo-ovals of elliptic quadrics as Delsarte designs of association schemes, Linear Algbera and its Applications,
+- Pseudo-ovals of elliptic quadrics as Delsarte designs of association schemes,
+Linear Algbera and its Applications,
 with Giusy Monzillo and Alessandro Siciliano.